Hashiqi2ha/Data-Science/README.md

 - 👀 I’m interested in machine learning, aritificial intelligence and databases.
 - 🌱 I’m currently learning business analytics at Washington Univerisity in St. Louis
 - 📫 My email is chungouzi@gmail.com and my phone is 8587293717.
+- 💻 I am an active video gamer and my favorite games are World of Warcraft, Hearthstone, CSGO and FIFA.

 <!---
 Hashiqi2ha/Hashiqi2ha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.